Vietnamese Artist Promotes Traditional Clothes Through Doll Collection

 Photo: Hoai Trang |

-"There are dolls in traditional Japanese and Korean costumes in the global market, then why don't I try putting Vietnamese customs on dolls?
-From the idea, I decided to make mini versions of national costumes, so that Vietnamese culture can reach more people," said Hoang Anh.
+"There are dolls in traditional Japanese and Korean costumes in the global market, so why don't I try putting Vietnamese customs on dolls?
+I decided to make mini versions of national costumes from the idea, so that Vietnamese culture can reach more people," said Hoang Anh.

 Hoang Anh and one of his dolls in traditional costume.
 (Photo: Hai Trieu) |

 Since 2011, Hoang Anh has embarked on "miniaturizing" national costumes.
-All steps are done by himself, from choosing the fabrics, sewing the costumes to making jewelry.
+All steps are done by himself, from choosing the fabrics and sewing the costumes to making jewelry.

 A portrait of Nguyen Hoang Anh (Photo: Kim Anh) |